Back • Return Home

 .

 • "Refactoring" is to rewrite code without actually changing what it is doing.
-This makes it easier to read and to maintain (i.e.: to add more code whenever necessary).
-Ideally, we want all code to be well organized, structured into small chunks that are simple to follow.
+We might have to do this in order to make it easier to read and to maintain (i.e.: to add more code whenever necessary).
+Ideally, we want all code to be well-organized, structured into small chunks where it is simple to follow what each of them is doing.
 A tangled mess of instructions that are difficult to understand is known as "Spaghetti Code".
 As delicious as spaghetti is, that is something that we want to avoid as much as possible!

 • "Version Control" is to periodically save the code as a separate file with a new name.
 Having different "versions" like this makes it easy to restore code if something gets lost (serving as a "backup"), or to revert back to a previously working copy if something no longer works for some reason (i.e.: for "troubleshooting" purposes).
 There are various pieces of software that can help with Version Control.
 Some keep track of code changes "locally" (i.e.: only on our computer), while others are "distributed" (i.e.: helping us to share or collaborate on code with other people through the Internet).